riyasoganii/BlockPatron/README.txt

 In a lot of cases, there are delays in the transfer of money, and sometimes, the money doesn't reach the recipient altogether!
 Also, in the case that money is given to a scam campaign, you may never want to donate again.

 With blockchain technology, you know more information.
-Like who you’re going to send money to and how they plan to spend the money.
+Like who you’re going to send money to and how they plan to spend it.
-On the other hand, the receivers will also receive more support for their projects with lower fees and overall cost, without hefty fees from lawyers.
+On the other hand, the receivers will also receive more support with lower fees and overall cost, without hefty fees from lawyers.

 There is a high need for crowdfunding for charities and non-profits in particular.
 This is because people are often hesitant to donate to such organisations as, unlike a solid product, they have no proof to see where their money is really going.